melvic-ybanez/ecena/README.md

 }
 ```

 You can either enter that code directly into the stardard input, or save it to a file and feed it into the program.
-For instance, if you save it as `spheres.json`, and you have
-access to the Ecena execuatble, you can run Ecena as follows:
+For instance, if you save it as `spheres.json`, and you have access to the Ecena executable, you can run Ecena as follows:

 ```
 $ ecena < spheres.json
 ```

 Depending on how complicated the scene you want to render is, you might find it more convenient to use a more expressive language, like Python.
 Using Python will allow you to assign
-names to your numerical values, remove duplication via abstractions and various language constructs, and use more readable form of expressions.
-However, you still need to convert the Python object into Json (e.g. by printing it to the standard output) before passing it to Ecena.
+names to your numerical values, remove duplication via abstractions and various language constructs, and use more readable forms of expressions.

-The Python equivalent of the Json code above can be found at _examples/esena/spheres.py_.
+We'll use Python to render the whole scene above.
+In fact, this repo already contains the example code at _examples/esena/spheres.py_.

 An easy way to input a Python script is to use the pipe operator:

 ```
 $ python3 ./examples/esena/spheres.py | ecena
 ```
 ---

 Primary resource for the Ray Tracer: [The Ray Tracer Challenge](http://raytracerchallenge.com/).
 This book